|EN

 travelesimsouth korea

-Land in Seoul without a plan and Rogers, Bell, or Telus starts billing at $18/day.
-A week later, that is $126 for one person, or $252 for two, just to use the phone you already brought.
+Land in Seoul without a plan and your Canadian carrier starts charging $18/day.
+Stay a week and that's $126 for one person, or $252 for two, before you've even opened Google Maps from the airport.

 Best travel eSIM South Korea plans compared